tomwhite/pynndescent/README.md

 graph.

 In the distributed implementation, the candidate neighbors heaps are partitioned, and each chunk processed in its own partition.
-Each partition holds a temporary copy of the current graph heap.
-The operation is a MapReduce, similar in form to the one for the previous step.
+A distributed heap is used to update the state of the graph using a MapReduce operation.

 ### Usage